vedoge/avocadobro/README.md

-# hackathon-project
+# AvocadoBro
 ---

-### A glycemic index tracker
+### An essential companion for all online grocery shopping experiences.

-determining the glycemic index of the item via a tabulated database possibly AI, and displaying it as part of the webpage below F&B items
+It reminds you of the Source
 ---

 ### Api resources